RyoIkarashi/tech-blog/_drafts/2016-01-09-making-api-without-db-3.md

+---
+title: Making API without DB [Part3]
+date: 2016-01-10
+---

+# In this post...
+We're going to create separate routers so we can separate the functionalities that each router has.

+# API

 <!-- ## File Structure
 Before we write code, I want you to make sure how the file structure is gonna be.
 Below is the file structure that we gonna go through.